synadia-io/jwt-auth-builder.go/README.md

-# JWT Auth Builder (Work in Progress
+# JWT Auth Builder (Work in Progress)

+IMPORTANT NOTICE: This is a work in progress - it is *NOT A SUPPORTED PRODUCT*.
+You are free to try and experiment and provide feedback.

 The jwt-auth-builder library is an opinionated wrapper on the NATS JWT library.
 It provides an API for building entities (JWTs) that is self-documenting.